 ALOE SPECIES & HYBRIDS

-My love for Aloe started when a good friend of mine brought me an offset from his grandmother’s Aloe maculata in 2009.
-I was living in a historic mansion (actually a very big house) in Leland, Mississippi.
+My love for Aloe started when a good friend of mine brought me an offset from his grandmother’s Aloe maculata in 2009 (above photo).
+I was living in a historic mansion (actually a very big house) in Leland, Mississippi at the time that had 5 sunrooms.
 There was no better Aloe for me to start out with.

-You can click on the plant’s name to go to their own pages…
+Below is a little information about all the Aloe I have grown.
+You can click on the plant’s name to go to their own pages.
+They are in alphabetical order.

 Since I started blogging in 2009 with my first blog (The Mystical Mansion and Garden, the Aloe genus has been in five different families.
 Aloaceae, Asparagaceae, Asphodelaceae, Liliaceae, and Xanthorrhoeaceae.
 Mind you, it was placed in and out of each one when someone would come up with some sort of evidence.